-Close JPME2 to bypass SPI flash security and force the system to use the Manufacturing Mode, which will allow you to flash the system firmware from a host server to modify system settings.
-See the table below for jumper settings.
+Close pins 2-3 of jumper JPME2 to bypass SPI flash security and force the system to operate in the manufacturing mode, which will allow the user to flash the system firmware from a host server for system setting modifications.
+Refer to the table below for jumper settings.
+The default setting is Normal.

 Manufacturing Mode Jumper Settings

 Jumper Setting Definition

-Pins 1-2 Normal (Default)
+Pins 1-2 Normal

 Pins 2-3 Manufacturing Mode